-INDUSTRIAL TECHNOLOGY MAJOR
+INDUSTRIAL TECHNOLOGY MANAGEMENT MAJOR

-Industrial/Safety Management and Technology Concentration 127 Credit Hours
+Industrial/Safety Management and Technology Concentration

-Career Information: This option is designed to provide students with an understanding of people, tools, materials, machines, and processes, and their relationship to industrial production; students are prepared to solve technical and human problems in different industrial situations.
+Career Information: This option is designed to provide students with an understanding of people, tools, materials, and machines, and processes, and their relationship to industrial production and prepare them to solve technical and human problems in different industrial situations.
 An Industrial Safety Management and Technology graduate is a valuable liaison person linking the technical/engineering with the supervision/management components.